openchlai/rest_api/README.md

 # REST_API

-This library generates REST API endpoints given a 'model defination' for a mysql table.

-The generated REST API endpoints are:
+This is a 'No code' library that sits in front of your mysql tables and generates REST APIs.

 - List     GET /
 - View     GET /<id>
 - Add:	   POST
 - Update   POST /<id>

+* Need a config file though!

 # EXAMPLE
 See examples/index.php